projectriff/fats/README.md

 To add a new function, create a directory, adding the following files:

 - `riff.toml` - containing values for `artifact` and `handler`, if needed
-- any other files for your function if using `--local-path .`
+- files for your function

 ### Applications